Analyzing data with window functions

 Copy

-The 3-Day Moving Average column is calculated using AVG as a window function with a sliding window frame:
+The 3-Day Moving Average column is calculated using AVG as a window function with a window frame:

 SELECT day,